-Credico USA’s new Community Service Committee (CCSC) launched its inaugural event with an afternoon of volunteering at Chicago Lights Urban Farm, an incredible, wonderfully green space located at the south end of Chicago’s Cabrini-Green community.
+The new Community Service Committee (CCSC) at Credico (USA) LLC launched its inaugural event with an afternoon of volunteering at Chicago Lights Urban Farm, an incredible, wonderfully green space located at the south end of Chicago’s Cabrini-Green community.
 The Urban Farm is just one of five programs offered by the nonprofit Chicago Lights, providing fresh produce, a community garden, learning opportunities, and so much more to people in Chicago’s Near North, Near West, and South Side neighborhoods.

 The Urban Farm cultivates an engaged community through educational and employment opportunities and access to fresh, local, and sustainably grown produce.
 And as part of the greater community, Credico is always looking for ways to give back!